buttacwup/everything-butta/all about butta.md

 So what does a Buttacwup Pwincess do in Second Life day to day?
 Most of my time is spent working with, supporting or just chatting about inventory management and shopping (to fuel the inventory managing).
 I also love landscaping and decorating, though I do not get to do that nearly as often as I would like these days.
 Exploring and photography also take up a fair bit of time.
 Taking pictures in Second Life can be a ton of fun as there are so many great sites to see.
 I am also a total nerd when it comes to Second Life technology.
 I love learning about viewers, keeping up with changes and sharing that information with others.

 Outside of Second Life I am a gamer at heart.
 From traditional pen and paper RPGs to modern board games and a library of Steam games far to full to ever really be played, it is safe to say that I am a gaming addict.
-Currently, my most played games are Elite Dangerous, Overwatch and Guild Wars 2.
-You can squeeze Fallout 4 and Skyrim in their as well.
+Currently, my most played online games are Black Desert Online, Warframe and Guild Wars 2.
+You can squeeze No Man's Sky and Tina Tina's Wonderland in their as well.
+I play and run a number of roleplaying games but my favorite is Numenera and games in the Cypher System.

 I love to chat about anything in Second Life and am around quite a lot.
 Feel free to give me a shout anytime.